txt/se20/docs/l20abstraction.md

 4. Serverless systems
 5. Erlang's trick
 6. Unix Pipes
+7. OO class hierarchies
-7. Iterators and error handlers
+8. Iterators and error handlers
    - These last two is not the same as the rest
      - Iterators and error handlers are abstraction tricks for programmers are smaller than
      - Implemented and popularized by Barbara Liskov
-   - The  rest allow you jump computation around a CPU farm
+   - The  rest allow you jump computation around one of more CPUs

 Also, for other notes on abstraction that lead to different programming languages (LISP, Smalltalk, Java, Javascript, CoffeeScript)